-Tukwila's Transit Oriented Development (TOD) Housing Strategies Plan
+Tukwila's Transit Oriented Development (TOD) Housing Action Plan

-The direction of this plan is to focus on the TOD zone around the Tukwila International Boulevard (TIB) LINK light rail station to increase residential building capacity and minimize displacement of existing residents.
+The direction of this plan is to focus on the TOD area around the Tukwila International Boulevard (TIB) LINK light rail station to increase residential building capacity while minimizing displacement of existing residents.
 The creation of this plan is supported by both the Housing Element and the TIB District Element of Tukwila's Comprehensive Plan.
-The TIB District is a local center where existing and future land use and infrastructure capacity will be used to accommodate some of the City's designated future growth, consistent with the PRSC Vision 2040 goals and policies and the King County Countywide Planning Policies.
+The TIB District is a local center where existing and future land use and infrastructure capacity will be used to accommodate some of the City's designated future growth, consistent with the Puget Sound Regional Council (PSRC) Vision 2040 goals and policies and the King County Countywide Planning Policies.
 The first step is to create a Public Engagement Plan to outline outreach tactics throughout the process.